-Getting your digital music collection to your living room somehow still manages to be a pain in 2013, outside of pricey (but excellent) options like a Sonos player. iTunes Match gets rid of most of the frustrations, letting you store a copy of your digital music in the cloud and stream directly to the Apple TV, iOS devices, and iTunes on a PC.
-No dealing with hard-drive management or complex network settings.
+Getting your digital music collection to your living room somehow still manages to be a pain in 2013, outside of pricey (but excellent) options like a Sonos player. iTunes Match theoretically gets rid of most of the frustrations, letting you store a copy of your digital music in the cloud and stream directly to the Apple TV, iOS devices, and iTunes on a PC.

 The downside is the service costs $25 a year, which stings a little considering that's a fee to listen to music you already own.
 (Google offers its own music storage options for free; Amazon's Cloud Player is also $25 per year.)
-It can also take some work to set up, but the interface on the Apple TV is a pretty slick way to listen to your digital music once you get it working properly.
+It can also take some work to set up, and I personally have had some difficulties with the services, but the interface on the Apple TV is a pretty slick way to listen to your digital music once you get it working properly.

-The Apple TV is an easy purchase and well-worth $100 if you're heavily invested in iTunes content and the rest of Apple's ecosystem of content.
-But if you're not an Apple acolyte, the Roku 3 is the better buy, especially if you'll take advantage of its more extensive content offerings.
+The Apple TV is an overall excellent streaming box and well-worth $100 if you're heavily invested in iTunes content and the rest of Apple's ecosystem of content.
+But if you don't have ties to Apple's devices or services, the Roku 3 is the better buy, especially if you'll take advantage of its more extensive content offerings.